Imagine inheriting a gold ring or receiving one as a gift. Wonderful. You’d probably want to know what the ring’s value is, right?

 You may also want to have its authenticity tested.
 Typically, you would do a Google search, find the nearest jeweler, and get your ring appraised.

-This means every fungible token has exactly the same value, while non-fungible tokens can each hold a unique level of value based on its individual identity.
+Every fungible token has exactly the same value, while non-fungible tokens can each have a unique value based on its individual identity.

 The Power of NFTs

 Non-fungible tokens have many potential use cases.
 One of the most prominent applications for NFTs is for use in blockchain gaming.